RFJHaans/topicmodeling/README.md

 ### Using the topic model output: predict Android tweets
 We will use the most important topics for each tweet to see if it can predict whether or not the tweet was sent from an Android device.
-See, for example: https://www.theatlantic.com/technology/archive/2017/03/trump-android-tweets/520869/ This would suggest that "real" Trump tweets may be coming from an Android device, and differing topic usage may indicate that the tweets are coming from different sources (Trump versus his team, using non-Android devices).
+See, for example: https://www.theatlantic.com/technology/archive/2017/03/trump-android-tweets/520869/ This would suggest that "real" Trump tweets may be coming from an Android device, and differing topic usage across platforms may indicate that the tweets are coming from different sources (Trump, using Android, versus his team, using non-Android devices).

 We estimate a logit model to predict this outcome, with dummies for every topic.
 ```Rscript